kaust-rccl/ksl-docs/README.rst

   make html

-Once the compilation is successful, you can view the ``docs/build/html/index.html`` in a web broweser
+Once the compilation is successful, you can view the ``docs/build/html/index.html`` in a web browser